philiplinden/ahab/docs/getting-started.md

 # Getting Started

+Here are some notes on how to set up a development environment to work on this project.
+YMMV.

+## Setting up your development environment

 1. Install Rust 1.31 or newer.
 2. Add cortex-m targets to your toolchain.
 We are using Cortex-M4F, so:
    `rustup target add thumbv7em-none-eabihf`